Does Coolant Evaporate? (Coolant Loss)

 If it’s disappeared, there is a leak somewhere.
 It might be in the engine or external.

-There’s an alternative possibility, though.
+There’s a different possibility, though.

 How To Check For An External Coolant Leak